Blogs/AI

 5 Types of Chunking Strategies in RAG for Complex Data

-Table chunking is the approach I rely on when large tables start becoming a bottleneck in retrieval.
-Instead of forcing a model to reason over hundreds or thousands of rows at once, the table is split into smaller, row-based chunks while preserving critical structure like headers, column order, and row indices.
+Table chunking is the method I use when large tables become difficult to retrieve or process efficiently.
+Instead of sending hundreds of rows at once, the table is split into smaller row-based chunks while preserving headers, column order, and row references.

-To see how this works in practice, here’s a simple Python example that chunks a table into smaller row groups while preserving the original headers and index positions:
+Here’s a simple Python example that splits a table into smaller row groups while preserving structure:

 def chunk_table_numpy(data, headers, chunk_size=10, overlap=2):